 Autism has so much vengeance to it; it has so much force.

-I learned that if I was going to sustain this journey if I was going to SURVIVE this journey then I couldn’t fight Autism.
+I learned that if I was going to sustain this journey and SURVIVE this journey, then I couldn’t fight Autism.
 It was bigger than me.

 It changed everything.
-I started talking to my child-like he understood everything even though he looked like he was in a far, far distant galaxy.
+I started talking to my child like he understood everything even though he looked like he was in a far, far distant galaxy.
 I started speaking words of healing in our home, talking about all the great things we are doing and the blessings we have and that we are going to be ok-we know what’s going on-we’ve got this.
 We know the tremendous fear we feel as parents when Autism is present in our home.
-I tried to imagine the fear my son must feel for feeling so much pain, for only having his behaviors as communication, and then those around him get mad at the behaviors and try to make them stop or silence them with pharmaceuticals.
+I tried to imagine the fear my son must feel for feeling so much pain, for only having his behaviors as communication.
+Then those around him get mad at the behaviors and try to make them stop or silence them with pharmaceuticals.
 This helped me to stop resenting him.
 Yes, I resented my child and was mad at him for ruining my life.
 Man.
 Thank God I woke up.
 Fear, Regret, Resentment-they rob us blind.

 “We have to feel well to have fun.
 And we want to have way more fun.“ Kara Ware

 “Watch your thoughts, for they become actions.
 Watch your actions, for they become your words.
 Watch your words, for they become your habits.
 Watch your habits, for they become your character.
 Watch your character, for it becomes your destiny.”
 Lao Tsu